-Spend a sweet, end-of-summer weekend in the country in Historic Cedarburg during the 41st Annual Wine & Harvest Festival, Saturday, September 21 from 10-6 & Sunday, September 22 from 10-5.
-Both the abundance of Wisconsin’s homegrown produce and artisan food products plus the award-winning wines of Cedar Creek Winery are what initiated this free, family-oriented event.
+Spend a sweet, end-of-summer weekend in the country in Historic Cedarburg during the 43rd Annual Wine & Harvest Festival, Saturday, September 19 from 10-6 pm & Sunday, September 20 from 10-5 pm.
+Both the abundance of Wisconsin’s homegrown produce and artisan food products plus the award-winning wines of Cedar Creek Winery are what initiated this free, family-oriented arts and crafts event.

-Join us for the annual Giant Pumpkin Charity Regatta.
-Previous regattas are YouTube favorites featuring gigantic, decorated, hollowed-out, floatable pumpkins, piloted by intrepid paddlers’ attempting to race across Cedar Creek, sponsored by Port Washington State Bank.
-The festival’s Henry’s Kids Korner will encompass a variety of activities and entertainment geared for children, including Gypsy Geoff, Popcorn the Clown and Pumpkin Carver extraordinaire Steve Dahlke.
+The annual Giant Pumpkin Charity Regatta will take place on Sunday.
+Previous regattas are YouTube favorites featuring gigantic, decorated, hollowed-out, floatable pumpkins, piloted by intrepid paddlers’ attempting to race across Cedar Creek.